JanssenProject/jans/nightly/janssen-server/vm-ops/upgrade/index.md

     Custom scripts are considered external configuration and are not updated automatically during an upgrade.
     Please review and adapt your custom scripts to work with the newer version of the Janssen Server.

-Let's assume we are upgrading Jans VM installation from `current version` to `vreplace-janssen-version`
+Let's assume we are upgrading Jans VM installation from `current version` to `nightly`

 1. Keep the old VM installation running.

-2. [Install](../install/vm-install/README.md) on a separate VM the target new Jans installation, i.e. `vreplace-janssen-version`.
+2. [Install](../install/vm-install/README.md) on a separate VM the target new Jans installation, i.e. `nightly`.

     You can install with a test client.
 For example: